teoks0199/tp/docs/UserGuide.md

 `clear`

-**Example:**

-In this example, you want to clear all data stored in FoodNotes.

 <div markdown="block" class="alert alert-white">

-Exiting the application:
+Clearing all the stalls in the application:

 Type `clear` into the _Command Box_ and press `Enter` to execute.